 If you are experiencing emotional distress it is important you find the help you need with a therapist that resonates with you.
 I have extensive experience working with addiction, anxiety, depression and relational difficulties.

 I offer limited sessions and long term treatment depending on your individual's needs.
 My approach is essentially client led meaning that I work with what the client brings and I adopt an active stance to facilitate positive change.
-Building a collaborative relationship is central to my practice which draws from different disciplines, mainly neuroscience, attachment, self psychology and psychoanalytic thinking within a humanistic frame.
+Building a collaborative relationship is central to my practice which draws from different disciplines, mainly neuroscience, attachment theory, self psychology and psychoanalytic thinking within a humanistic frame.

 In art therapy, the use of the arts can be a powerful vehicle for communicating parts of the psyche that words do not reach alone, however sometimes verbal psychotherapy may be better suited depending on your specific needs and preference.